hellowhirl/my-bootcamp-learning/react_notes.md

 When a component is rendered we get a React element which updates virtual DOM - so we have 2 object references in memory for old virtual DOM and new virtual DOM, then React will update DOM based on the difference only

-💡 When writing code, go step by step.
+💡When writing code, go step by step.
 Write a little bit of code, test to see if it works, then move on.
 Don't go for "big moves"

 ### A way to organize folders in a React project